zebrunner/carina/docs/automation/api.md

 6. `@HeadMethod` - endpoint template with **HEAD** method
 7. `@OptionsMethod` - endpoint template with **OPTIONS** method

-Now you can invoke a `prepareTemplate` method from `TemplateFactory` to use proxy implementation in the test
+Now you can invoke a `prepareTemplate` method from `TemplateFactory` to use proxy implementation in the test:
 ```java
 @Test()
 @MethodOwner(owner = "qpsdemo")